blixttech/zero-controller/README.md

 ./build/local/bin/bzcontroller
 ```

-As this project uses [CMake](https://cmake.org/), successive rebuilds do not require invoking the [build-local-linux.sh](scripts/build-local-linux.sh) script.
+As this project uses [CMake](https://cmake.org/), successive rebuilds do not require invoking the Makefile again.
 Instead, ``make`` can be used as follows to rebuild if the dependencies, build steps and related environmental variables are not changed in the [conanfile.py](conanfile.py) file.

 ```bash
 # (conanrunenv) (conan)$ We are in the "conan" conda & conan's virtual run environment